HappyFaceGoettingen/HappyFace-MadMask/HappyFaceMobileDevelopment/README.md

  * Automatic fetching (Notification)? --> Done, notification not implemented (yet), needs WebSever/MobilePhone configuration

  * Does not work with browser in a mobile phone (location.host?) --> Done
- * Merging this TypeScript development environments with the original master branch
+ * Merging this TypeScript development environments with the original master branch --> Done

- * HappyFace Connector (can take it from HFMobileV1) --> Ongoing
+ * HappyFace Connector (can take it from HFMobileV1) --> Done

  * HappyFace Instance for data/sites configs (without using the Ionic server) --> Done --> A configuration switch (For example, a switch 'Use Only HappyFace Web') --> Done